What is AI? Everything you need to know about Artificial Intelligence | ZDNet

 Robots and driverless cars

 The desire for robots to be able to act autonomously and understand and navigate the world around them means there is a natural overlap between robotics and AI.
 While AI is only one of the technologies used in robotics, use of AI is helping robots move into new areas such as self-driving cars, delivery robots, as well as helping robots to learn new skills.
-General Motors recently said it would build a driverless car without a steering wheel or pedals by 2019, while Ford committed to doing so by 2021, and Waymo, the self-driving group inside Google parent Alphabet, will soon offer a driverless taxi service in Phoenix.
+At the start of 2020, General Motors and Honda revealed the Cruise Origin, an electric-powered driverless car and Waymo, the self-driving group inside Google parent Alphabet, recently opened its robotaxi service to the general public in Phoenix, Arizona, offering a service covering a 50-square mile area in the city.

 Fake news

 We are on the verge of having neural networks that can create photo-realistic images or replicate someone's voice in a pitch-perfect fashion.
 With that comes the potential for hugely disruptive social change, such as no longer being able to trust video or audio footage as genuine.
-Concerns are also starting to be raised about how such technologies will be used to misappropriate people's image, with tools already being created to convincingly splice famous actresses into adult films.
+Concerns are also starting to be raised about how such technologies will be used to misappropriate people's image, with tools already being created to convincingly splice famous faces into adult films.

 Speech and language recognition

-Machine-learning systems have helped computers recognize what people are saying with an accuracy of almost 95 percent.
-Recently Microsoft's Artificial Intelligence and Research group reported it had developed a system able to transcribe spoken English as accurately as human transcribers.
+Machine-learning systems have helped computers recognise what people are saying with an accuracy of almost 95%.
+Microsoft's Artificial Intelligence and Research group also reported it had developed a system able to transcribe spoken English as accurately as human transcribers.

-With researchers pursuing a goal of 99 percent accuracy, expect speaking to computers to become the norm alongside more traditional forms of human-machine interaction.
+With researchers pursuing a goal of 99% accuracy, expect speaking to computers to become increasingly common alongside more traditional forms of human-machine interaction.

+Meanwhile, OpenAI's language prediction model GPT-3 recently caused a stir with its ability to create articles that could pass as being written by a human.

 Facial recognition and surveillance

-In recent years, the accuracy of facial-recognition systems has leapt forward, to the point where Chinese tech giant Baidu says it can match faces with 99 percent accuracy, providing the face is clear enough on the video.
-While police forces in western countries have generally only trialled using facial-recognition systems at large events, in China the authorities are mounting a nationwide program to connect CCTV across the country to facial recognition and to use AI systems to track suspects and suspicious behavior, and are also trialling the use of facial-recognition glasses by police.
+In recent years, the accuracy of facial-recognition systems has leapt forward, to the point where Chinese tech giant Baidu says it can match faces with 99% accuracy, providing the face is clear enough on the video.
+While police forces in western countries have generally only trialled using facial-recognition systems at large events, in China the authorities are mounting a nationwide program to connect CCTV across the country to facial recognition and to use AI systems to track suspects and suspicious behavior, and has also expanded the use of facial-recognition glasses by police.

-Although privacy regulations vary across the world, it's likely this more intrusive use of AI technology -- including AI that can recognize emotions -- will gradually become more widespread elsewhere.
+Although privacy regulations vary across the world, it's likely this more intrusive use of AI technology – including AI that can recognize emotions – will gradually become more widespread, although a growing backlash and questions about the fairness of facial-recognition systems have led to Amazon, IBM and Microsoft pausing or halting the sale of these systems to law enforcement.

 Healthcare

 AI could eventually have a dramatic impact on healthcare, helping radiologists to pick out tumors in x-rays, aiding researchers in spotting genetic sequences related to diseases and identifying molecules that could lead to more effective drugs.
+The recent breakthrough by Google's AlphaFold 2 machine-learning system is expected to reduce the time taken during a key step when developing new drugs from months to hours.

 There have been trials of AI-related technology in hospitals across the world.
 These include IBM's Watson clinical decision support tool, which is trained by oncologists at Memorial Sloan Kettering Cancer Center, and the use of Google DeepMind systems by the UK's National Health Service, where it will help spot eye abnormalities and streamline the process of screening patients for head and neck cancers.